Moonveil-Kanata/muragraylevelfix-deck/README.md

 In a nutshell, **you can fix it by set your screen hertz between 47hz-66hz and set your brightness between 35/40%, and disable mura compensation on developer settings**.
 And you will get the screen where it should be, perfect black and nice gradient on near-black. **But this is not apply with higher brightness.**

 # Usage
-Reshadeck can do this also.
-But I find even using an empty fx, reshadeck tank the performance so bad, you can use it only for a testing purpose.
-While vkbasalt almost no visible performance hit.
+You can use Reshadeck, but you will get severe performance hit.

 Installation
 1. Install vkbasalt locally, follow this guide https://github.com/simons-public/steam-deck-vkbasalt-install